 Hello!
-I'm excited that you're interested in learning more about how the IFS model of psychotherapy interfaces with ancient Christian theology.
+I'm excited that you're interested in learning more about how the IFS model of psychotherapy interfaces with ancient Christian theology and how Christian IFS can be a vehicle for a closer relationship with Christ.
 It's been my life's calling and career to bring this model of healing to the Christian community so I hope you find these resources useful!
 I pray this material is a blessing to you and those who cross your path.

 The Christian IFS recording from the workshop held in Nashville, TN in January 2019 is available for personal use only.
 If you’re interested in using these materials in part or in whole for teaching or demonstration purposes, please email Julie for written permission. *By purchasing this video, you have agreed not to share it or its contents in any form, in part or in whole.

-Part I & II: 5 hour video plus bonus materials* $100
+Part I & II: 5 hour video and audio, plus bonus materials* $100

 Part I: 2.5 hours